Mon to Fri:

 Although an external component of your home, the gutter system is crucial to the ‘healthy’ foundation of the building.

-By keeping rainwater away from your home’s structure, it protects the building from moisture-related damages like cracks and rust, which can otherwise wreak havoc.
+Keeping rainwater away from your home’s structure will protect the building from moisture-related damages like cracks and rust, which can otherwise wreak havoc.
 Given the hard work your gutter system performs, it’s only natural that it may encounter problems, with leaks being the most common issue.

 But why do gutters leak, and how can you prevent them from happening?
 Dive in to learn it all!